morrison93/MobileApp-Albums-React-Native/README.md

 # React-Native Mobile App - Albums

-In this repository you can find the Code from "The Complete React Native and Redux Course" The objective of this course is getting acquainted with the React-Native Platform as well as Redux by getting an introdutory way of understanding about JSX, Components, Props, State and all the integrating parts of the React-Native Platform.
+In this repository you can find the code from "The Complete React Native and Redux Course" The objective of this course is getting acquainted with the React-Native Platform as well as Redux by getting an introdutory way of understanding about JSX, Components, Props, State and all the integrating parts of the React-Native Platform.